Taxi drivers are in big cities all over the country and play a role in helping locals and travelers get around.

 These jobs usually involve working with your hands, using tools or machinery, and require a certain level of skill and training.
 Blue collar workers are often seen as the backbone of the working class, performing jobs that are essential to the economy and society.

-How The Taxi Industry Is Blue Collar
+What Makes The Taxi Industry Blue Collar

 Taxi drivers engage in physical work every day, which is why it is part of the blue collar classification.